 This blog post was originally a newsletter article.
-I scheduled it to send out last week (I do automate sending emails, otherwise you’d get 3 at a time at 11pm one day and then nothing for months) and forgot about it.
+I scheduled it to send out recently (I do automate sending emails, otherwise you’d get 3 at a time at 11pm one day and then nothing for months) and forgot about it.

 Then the responses started coming in… and didn’t stop.

 In the last week I’ve had over 40 emails in response – many of them as long as this article; each of them sharing their own struggles, perspective and tips for coping with the challenges I talked about.

 Ironically it has been a week where I’ve struggled to get more than 3 hours sleep at a time because there are two little people in the house who don’t sleep either.
 I really needed those emails this week and I stayed up way later than I should have done on Thursday night reading them all.